RikilG/Geometry-Algorithms/Latex/ConvexHull.md

 - Each coordinate must be of integer type in the range -10^6 to 10^6.
 - No of coordinates must be less than 1 Billion.
 - **Note**: while using floating point datasets, the output coordinates might slightly differ as given coordinates are stored as floats.
-- Please note that to get best results, please input points with the general point assumptions.

-The `randomPoints.py` file can be use to generate random point datasets.
-Generated files are stored as text file in the datasets directory with the no of points as the file name

 ## Output